The calm

 I’m super grateful that my rugs are on display thanks to John at SJH Carpets in Tisbury.
 There’s a good footfall in the High Street and its only a few miles from where I make them.
 And the girls in the shop are fab!

-With full time jobs, lambing can seem to go on and on however few ewes we have, so in October we used CIDRs.
+With full time jobs, we opted for CIDRs this time round.
 This enables us to synchronise breeding and therefore lambing.
 We’re then there all the time if anything goes wrong.
 Like a proper shepherd!
-Victoria came to show me what to do and after a consistent stream of innuendos it was over.
+Victoria came to show me what to do and after a constant stream of innuendos it was over.
 12 days later we sent 10 Icelandic and Shetland ewes over to Ana’s ram Moss who is hunk of an Icelandic ram.
 I can’t wait to see what the ewes produce.
 We scanned in February and have a mix of triplets, twins and a single.
 We had five go to a crossbreed ram.
 We’ll see what those produce in a few weeks.

 Me, Tyra, Kestrel and my long suffering brother Will on our parents farm in 1978.
-He’s so zen and I’m an so wired, I was probably quite an annoying little sister.
+He’s so zen and I’m so wired.
+I was probably quite an annoying little sister.
 He’ll say I still am!

 Sometimes we forget to leave where we live as everything we need is right here but sometimes you need the wind in your hair and the tang of salt in the air.